How to build a website from scratch (in 9 easy steps)

 • Automatically making your pages mobile-friendly and secure with free SSL

-• Giving you free web hosting and letting you register your own domain right inside the dashboard
+• Giving you web hosting and letting you register your own domain right inside the dashboard

 To choose the best website builder, you should refer to the outcomes of your research in the previous steps.
 If you’ve narrowed down the types of pages, content, capabilities, and visual layouts you’d like to have on your website, you should browse through the most popular website makers and see which ones check most of your boxes.